 Absalom tells his servants the plan.
 “We will get Amnon drunk, and then you shall strike him dead.
 Do not fear any punishment, for I have commanded you to do this.”
 The festivities commence.
 The food and the wine are generously served, but Absalom remains sober.
-The day grows long and night falls.
+The day grows long and the night falls.
 Amnon begins to slur his words and to stumble.
-Two years after the rape, Absalom gives the signal, and his servants all upon Amnon.
+Two years after the rape, Absalom gives the signal and his servants attack Amnon.
 Amnon dies.
 Justice is served.
 David’s other sons flee home.
 Absalom flees to his grandfather’s city of Geshur.

 David weeps and mourns over his lost son.
 Something he failed to do over his violated daughter.

 Absalom’s Return: (Ch.
 14:1-26)

 Absalom stays in Geshur for three years (five years after the rape of Tamar).
 He is David’s oldest living son but remains an outlaw in the kingdom.
 We do not know what has become of Tamar.
 She is never mentioned again.
 The scripture later tells us of Absalom’s household, but his sister Tamar is not there.
 She was damaged and could not be married off.
 We can only assume that she is dead by this time.